woodpecker-ci/woodpecker/docs/versioned_docs/version-1.0/92-development/01-getting-started.md

 For dependencies installation (node_modules) for the UI and documentation of Woodpecker the package-manager pnpm is used.
 The installation of pnpm is described by [this guide](https://pnpm.io/installation).

-### Create a `.env` file with your development configuration
+### Create an `.env` file with your development configuration

-Similar to the environment variables you can set for your production setup of Woodpecker, you can create a `.env` in the root of the Woodpecker project and add any need config to it.
+Similar to the environment variables you can set for your production setup of Woodpecker, you can create an `.env` file in the root of the Woodpecker project and add any needed config to it.

 A common config for debugging would look like this: